-For SFY 2024, the WWVMPO/SRTPO and its member entities will continue to pursue the implementation of a multi-agency and cross-jurisdictional traffic safety education campaign.
+For SFY 20245, the WWVMPO/SRTPO and its member entities will continue to pursue the implementation of a multi-agency and cross-jurisdictional traffic safety education campaign.
 The region is also set to explore "Mobility on Demand" options and electric vehicle charging infrastructure that may aid in the reduction of greenhouse gas (GHG) emissions.

+Task Budget: \$5 ,080 662

 Deliverable: Regional Collaboration

 Date Due: Ongoing

+Lead: WWVMPO/SRTPO Executive Director

-Support: WWVMPO/SRTPO Associate Planner, Policy Board, TAC, CTUIR, ODOT, and WSDOT referred to in the "Planning Factors" Section of this document)
+Support: WWVMPO/SRTPO AssociateTransportation Planner, Policy Board, TAC, CTUIR, ODOT, Formatted: Indent: Left: 0", Hanging: 1.25"

+and WSDOT

 Regulation: Not codified

-Planning Factor: Safety, Environment, Integration, Efficiency (as prescribed by 23 CFR 450.306, also
+Planning Factor : Safety, Environment, Integration, Efficiency (as prescribed by 23 CFR 450.306, also

+referred to in the "Planning Factors" Section of this document)